 When supervisors are informed of an employee’s limitations and accommodations, the ADA prohibits the disclosure of the employee’s medical information to other persons, including employees.

 Accessibility of Electronic Information and Technologies

-Colorado State University has implemented a policy relating to the accessibility of electronic information and technologies (EIT).
-The policy can be found here: http://policylibrary.colostate.edu/policy.aspx?id=739.
+Colorado State University has implemented an accessibility of electronic information and technologies (EIT) policy.
 For more information or guidance on how to make EIT accessible, please contact the Assistive Technology Resource Center at (970) 491-6258 or firstname.lastname@example.org.

-Students who need accommodation in academic programs should contact the Office of Resources for Disabled Students, (970) 491-6385, to initiate the process.
-The website address is: http://www.rds.colostate.edu.
+Students who need accommodation in academic programs should contact the Student Disability Center, (970) 491-6385, to initiate the process.

-An individual with a disability who believes his or her disability is not being accommodated or who has experienced discrimination or harassment on the basis of disability may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.
+An individual with a disability who believes their disability is not being accommodated or who has experienced discrimination or harassment on the basis of disability may file a complaint with the Office of Equal Opportunity, the U.S. Department of Education, Office for Civil Rights, or the U.S. Equal Employment Opportunity Commission.